-Nearly every week you will be asked to write approximately a one-thousand-word review of that week's main reading or readings.
-Submit these analyses in single spaced word or rich text documents, and email them to my university email address by no later than Sunday at noon before the next class (as per the schedule).
+Nearly every week you will be asked to write an approximately one-thousand-word review of that week's main reading or readings.
+Submit these analyses in single spaced word or rich text documents, and email them to my university email address by the times indicated in the course schedule.